eesyuen09/tp/docs/DeveloperGuide.md

     * Pros: Stronger duplicate detection
     * Cons: More restrictive, may prevent legitimate multiple students with similar details

-**Aspect: Enrolled Month Handling**

-* **Alternative 1 (current choice):** Set only during creation; cannot be edited afterwards
-    * Pros: Simplifies data handling, prevents accidental changes that could affect multiple records
-    * Cons: If a wrong month is set, the person must be deleted and recreated to correct it

-* **Alternative 2:** Allow editing of enrolled month after creation
-    * Pros: More flexible for corrections
-    * Cons: Changing enrolled month may affect many associated records, risking data inconsistency

 #### Error Handling